AndyStobirski/ImageSlicer/README.md

 Things it needs:

-* Add feature to save panel maps
+* Add feature to save / load panel maps
 * Add undo / redo (I'll never do this, to be honest)
 * Add a duplicate panel feature
 * Add z-order
 * Improve panel hit detection - it gets weird if panels are stacked on top of each other.

+## Dependencies

+* Newtonsoft.JSON - used in serialisation of panels